swarmlibs/promstack-housekeeping-agent/README.md

 # About
-A housekeeping agent for removing unused/out-dated Promstack config objects and Prometheus scrape configs on an interval.
+A housekeeping agent for removing unused/out-dated Promstack, Grafana and Prometheus's Docker config objects on an interval.

 ## Usage